-Routine metabolic rate (RMR)

 Fish were randomly placed in individual respirometry chambers, and their oxygen consumption was measured over a 3.5 – 6 hr (x = 4.67hrs) period.
-Oxygen concentration (percent air saturation) was measured continuously every ~1.14 seconds and did not drop below 80% air saturation.
-Oxygen consumption rates were measured over a three-minute and forty-five second interval with an r2 threshold of 0.95.
-Routine metabolic rate was measured by taking the mean of lowest five oxygen consumption slopes.
+Oxygen concentration was again measured continuously every ~1.14 seconds and did not drop below 80% air saturation.
+Oxygen consumption rates were measured over a 3:45 s interval with an r2 threshold of 0.95.
+MO2Routine was measured by taking the mean of the lowest five oxygen consumption slopes.
 Background respiration was measured at the start of each trial by measuring oxygen consumption within empty chambers for at least three consecutive cycles.
 Background respiration levels were minuscule and typically accounted for <2% of measured oxygen usage rates and were subsequently ignored.
-Mass of fish was measured at the end of respiratory trials, after fish had been euthanized and patted dry with paper towel to avoid the inclusion of excess moisture.
-The net respirometer volume of chambers ranged from 1:116 to 1:36 depending on the size of each fish.
+The mass of fish was measured at the end of all respirometry trials, after fish had been euthanized and patted dry with paper towel to avoid the inclusion of excess moisture.
+The net respirometer volume of chambers ranged from 1:116 to 1:36 L depending on the size of each fish.
 Oxygen consumption rates were converted from percent air saturation values via the ‘convert_rate’ function within the R package respR [citation].

-Phytohemagglutinin (PHA)
+Absolute aerobic scope (AS) was calculated from…

+Immune response

-PHA injections produce a cell-mediated response (e.g., inflammation and T-cell proliferation), representing a local cellular immune response24.
-Fish were injected in the caudal peduncle with 0.3 mL of phytohemagglutinin (PHA; L8754 Sigma-Aldrich, 45 ug 10 uL-1).
-Immune responses (i.e., immunocompetence) of fish was determined by measuring the swelling of the injected area with XXX pressure sensitive calipers pre-injection as well as ~18-24 hours post-injection.
+To test the sensitivity of the immune system an immune challenge was undertaken.
+This involved injecting phytohemagglutinin (PHA) to produce a cell-mediated response (e.g., inflammation and T-cell proliferation), representing a local cellular immune response24.
+Fish were injected in the caudal peduncle with 0.03 mL of PHA (PHA; L8754 Sigma-Aldrich, 45 ug 10 uL-1) dissolved in phosphate buffered saline (PBS), made to a ratio of 1 mg PHA to 1 mL PBS.
+The immunocompetence of fish was determined by measuring the injection area pre-injection with pressure sensitive calipers (model, XXX) as well as ~18-24 hours post-injection and determining the change (i.e., post-pre).

+Fish sampling

+At 31.5 … end experiment… Took blood… measured… took tissues…

+Hematocrit

+Blood used from hematocrit samples was collected at the end of the experiment when the temperature treatment was 31.5°C, XX days after the final PHA immune challenge had been completed.
+Microcapillary tubes were used to collect XX ul of blood from the caudal vein.
+Collected blood samples were centrifuged at XXX rpm for XX seconds to separate red cells from blood plasma.
+The proportion of blood volume occupied by red blood cells (hematocrit) was recorded by using a ruler to first measure the space of the microcapillary tube that was occupied by the total blood volume (packed red blood cells and blood plasma), followed by measuring the space occupied by just packed red blood cells.
+Hematocrit scores were calculated using the following formula:

+hematocrit=packed red blood cellstotal blood volume

-Maximal enzyme activity analysis
+Enzyme activity

-White muscle tissue (dissected from muscle between the dorsal fin and lateral line) was used to examine the maximal enzyme activity of lactate dehydrogenase (LDH) and citrate synthase (CS).
-Temperatures including 10°C, 20°C, 30°C, 40°C, and 50°C were used to determine maximal enzyme activity and the associated thermal performance curve.
+White muscle tissue dissected from between the dorsal fin and lateral line was used to examine the maximal enzyme activity of lactate dehydrogenase (LDH) and citrate synthase (CS).
+Testing temperatures of 20°C, 30°C, 40°C, and 50°C were used to determine maximal enzyme activity and the associated thermal performance curve.
 White muscle tissue was used for the maximal enzyme activity analysis because it plays an important role in locomotion activities, compromises most of the body mass for A. polyacanthus, and is easily accessible (more information on why w. muscle tissue was used; citation).
-White tissue samples were extracted from fish immediately after fish had been euthanized, placed in liquid nitrogen, and then transferred to a -80°C freezer for long term storage.
+White tissue samples were extracted from fish immediately after fish had been euthanized, placed in liquid nitrogen, and then transferred to a -80°C freezer for storage.